Dameon1/quickServerSQL/README.md

 ## Overview
 - This application is a basic boilerplate for basic CRUD operations using MySQL and PostgreSQL.
-- It has a public folder with HTML , CSS and Javscript using jQuery to see results in a browser.
+- It has a public folder with HTML , CSS, and Javascript.
+Using jQuery to see results in a browser.

 ## Instructions
 - Create a directory that you want to work in.